cichrrad/ni-apt-sp/README.md

 Delta-Debugging algorithm for input minimization.
 It contains the ddmin in `self.run(input_bytes:, bug_observer:)`, where `input_bytes:` param is the input we want to minimize.

 `bug_observer:` param is boolean lambda function, which takes in substring from `input_bytes` and simply returns whether the substring causes currently targeted bug for minimization or not **AND** it reports any other bugs to the deduplicator.
 This is the reason we pass it as parameter into the `run` function -- we need to define it in the context where we also have deduplicator and from which we run the main campaign (`bin/fuzzer`)

+### `lib/minimize/worker_pool.rb`

+*Forking Server*.
+It spawns the minimizers processes, sets up IO, and cleans up after.
+It wraps `IO.select` so the main fuzzing loop can query stuff like free workers and new messages.

+### `lib/cli/reporter.rb`

+Pretty printer using `colorize` gem :).

+### `lib/ipc/protocol.rb`

+Communication between the parent fuzzer and the worker processes.
+Since this is over pipes (streams of bytes), I used a micro protocol with lenght-prefix.
+It takes a Ruby object, serializes it using `Marshal` (AI suggestion, I did not know of this), and prepends a 4-byte header indicating the size of the payload.

 ### `lib/config.rb` & `bin/fuzzer`